Harry Männil

 Harry Männil (May 17, 1920 – January 11, 2010), also known as Harry Mannil Laul, was an Estonian businessman, art collector, and cultural benefactor in several countries.

 Männil was born in Tallinn, Estonia.
 As a result of World War II he moved to Venezuela in 1946, where he lived for the rest of his life.
 He was a successful businessman and part owner of ACO Group, a large Venezuelan conglomerate.
 He formed his own company Grupo Oriand in 1994.
-At the time of the restoration of Estonian independence, Männil got involved in Estonian matters, actively interacting with politicians Vaino Väljas and Edgar Savisaar, and acting as an advisor during latter's prime minister term.
+At the time of the restoration of Estonian independence, Männil got involved in Estonian matters, actively interacting with politicians Vaino Väljas and Edgar Savisaar, and acting as an advisor during the latter's prime minister term.

 Harry Männil was an active art collector and philanthropist, especially noted for his collection of pre-Columbian art.
 His art related activities included serving as director of Caracas Athenaeum in Venezuela, and as advisor for the Museum of Modern Art in New York.
 He also founded Eduard Wiiralt Gallery in Estonian National Library.

 Männil was on the Simon Wiesenthal Center's list of most wanted Nazi war criminals, accused by them of having participated in the murder of Jews while he worked for the Political Police (PolPol) in 1941–1942 during the German occupation of Estonia.
 After a four-year probe, Estonian investigators could find no evidence against him and he was cleared of the charges.